Our Writer Of The Week this week is Alice Elliott, whose story, “Fire Flowers”, appears in our April 7 issue.

 I tend to do a bit of everything!
 I generally plan out ideas in one of my many notebooks and then move on to my laptop for the actual writing of the story.
 I’m blessed with a beautiful view from my kitchen window in Halifax, West Yorkshire, so I usually work in there.
 But I also quite like writing in cafés, too (as you’ll notice from my photo).
 I find that a bit of noise and bustle around me spurs me on.

-P.S., What’s your one top tip for aspiring writers?
+P.S., What’s your one top tip for someone aspiring to be our next Writer Of The Week?

 Read, read, read!
 Write, write, write!
 Don’t forget to ask for feedback, too, especially from those who know the market well.
 It may feel uncomfortable at first, but there’s no better learning tool.